Caldwell Nursery and Botanic Garden

 Zone: 9

-Info: This unusual Parrot Plant is topped with brilliant white tiny leaves.
+This unusual Parrot Plant is topped with brilliant white tiny leaves.
 Grows to about 12 to 18 inches tall.
 Prefers full sun to partial shade.

 Common Name: White Coral Vine

-Botanical Name: Antigonon leptopus 'Alba'
+Latin Name: Antigonon leptopus 'Alba'

 Family: Polygonaceae